oracle-livelabs/oci/siebel-cloud-manager/setup-gitlab/setup-gitlab.md

 In this lab, you will:
 *   Deploy the GitLab stack
 *   Configure HTTPS for GitLab
-*   Upgrade GitLab for enhanced security
 *   Generate a GitLab Access Token

 ### Prerequisites

 * Oracle Cloud Infrastructure tenancy access
-* PuTTY Client and SSH Key
+* SSH Client and SSH Key

 ## Task 1: Deploy the GitLab stack